 Taco City

+These Chorizo and Potato Breakfast Tacos are a combination of so many of the flavors I came to love during my twelve years in San Diego.
 San Diego holds a really special place in my heart.
 So many great things came to me there.
 Two of my three daughters were born in San Diego.
 I met The Boy in San Diego.
-I became a taco addict in San Diego.
-I grew up in Texas and they have amazing Tex-Mex food, but as the daughter of a Korean mom in the 70’s, there weren’t a lot of Taco Tuesdays in my Texas childhood.

 I love making my own salsas and trying new meats.
 I'm all about discovering new combinations of flavors.
 I bought my own meat grinder.
-With all of this, I thought, why not make my own chorizo and turn it into delicious chorizo and potato tacos 🌮?
+With all of this, I thought, why not make my own chorizo and turn it into delicious chorizo and potato tacos ๐ฎ?

 Is it hard to make chorizo?

-I’m not a trained Salumist (sausage maker), so I’m not going to go into intricate details about making sausage or meat grinding.
-It’s just something I’m playing around with and loving!
 This chorizo recipe is simple, and although I give a few grinding tips in this recipe, you do not need to grind your own meat to make delicious chorizo.
 Using well marbled ground pork from the Mega Market will give you a great chorizo.
-I just like to be a little extra 😬.
+I just like to be a little extra ๐ฌ.

 What else can I do with my chorizo and potatoes?

 Want more from your Chorizo?
-Add fluffy scrambled eggs, Monterey Jack cheese, and the salsa, and wrap it all up in a warm flour tortilla for the best Breakfast Burrito you've ever had (that's a quote, from this morning's breakfast!)
+Add fluffy scrambled eggs, Monterey Jack cheese, and tomatillo salsa, and wrap it all up in a warm flour tortilla for the best Breakfast Burrito you've ever had (that's a quote, from this morning's breakfast!)

 Looking for more Latin flavors?

-Chorizo and Potato Tacos
+Chorizo and Potato Breakfast Tacos

 Ingredients